jonathonreed/atrf-journal/_posts/2017-05-26-paul-prosper-chief-of-paqtnkek-first-nation.md

 Paul's description of various tools and consequences of colonization that his people had faced was a familiar story, but it's one that always bears repeating.
 Centralization.
 Resettlement.
 Enfranchisement.
 Assimilation.
 Residential schooling.
 "You get that approach with the government, that they have to 'deal with the Indian problem.'"

-<blockquote>Those were rough times of non-recognition, of being deprived of our cultural rights, spiritual rights, our rights to lands and resources, being disposessed of our traditional lands and placed on these small reserves.
+<blockquote>&ldquo;Those were rough times of non-recognition, of being deprived of our cultural rights, spiritual rights, our rights to lands and resources, being disposessed of our traditional lands and placed on these small reserves.
 Those are some of the things that we live with, but I say that not to draw, you know, to look at this.
 When I think about it, I think about the resilience of Aboriginal people and the pride that we exhibit on a day-to-day basis.
-With that pride and strength and self-knowledge and recognition, I see what I classify as a rebirth of Mi&rsquo;kmaq identity.</blockquote>
+With that pride and strength and self-knowledge and recognition, I see what I classify as a rebirth of Mi&rsquo;kmaq identity.&rdquo;</blockquote>

 "Just look at what we did as a people, and how resilient we are, to still be here today despite the history that we went through."